wijdane8/SANAD/README.md

-# Sanad – Psychological Support Platform
+# Healing – Psychological Support Platform

-**Sanad (سند)** is a web-based platform that offers structured psychological and behavioral support through interactive group sessions led by verified specialists.
+**Healing (تعافي)** is a web-based platform that offers structured psychological and behavioral support through interactive group sessions led by verified specialists.
 It aims to provide a safe and empowering environment for individuals seeking personal growth and emotional support.

 ---